 Uterine prolapse is the descent of the uterus occurs when uterus slips from its anatomical place into vaginal canal due to weakening of pelvic floor muscles and ligaments [1].
 It is the most common gynaecological problem of women in developing countries.
-The cause of uterine prolapse depends on the age, parity, mode of delivery, place of delivery, duration of labour, etc. The most commonly noticed complaints are difficulty in
+The cause of uterine prolapse depends on the age, parity, mode of delivery, place of delivery, duration of labour, etc. The most commonly noticed complaints are difficulty in micturition, burning micturition, difficulty in defecation, painful intercourse, abdominal pain, white discharge, foul smelling discharge, difficulty in standing, sitting etc [2].
+Uterine prolapse is classified based on severity as

-Corresponding Author

-Dr. Tarangini Gajjala

-Email: - drpebyreddy@gmail.com
+- 1st degree cervix above the level of introitus - 2nd degree cervix at the level of introitus - 3rd degree cervix below the level of introitus

+Procedentia-Uterine fundus outside the introitus

+The global prevalence of genital prolapse is estimated to be 2-20% in women under 45 years [3].
+In

+Corresponding Author: Dr. Pradeep Y

+&lt;sup>2Assistant Professor of Paediatrics, Sri Lakshmi Narayana Institute of Medical sciences, Pondicherry, (Affiliated to Bharath University, Chennai), India

-micturition, burning micturition, difficulty in defecation, painful intercourse, abdominal pain, white discharge, foul smelling discharge, difficulty in standing, sitting etc[2].Prolapse occurs due to weakening of pelvic support structures of the uterus.
-Weakening of musculature and ligaments even though multifactorial, the etiology comprises of large number of pre-disposing factors which are easily preventable.
-These factors are deeply related to the cultural and socio-economic background of women [2] Uterine prolapse is classified based on severity as1st degree - cervix above the level of introitus, 2nd degree cervix at the level of introitus.
-3rd degree - cervix below the level of introitus.
-Procedentia-Uterine fundus outside the introitus.
-The global prevalence of genital prolapse is estimated to be 2-20% in women under 45 years[3].
-In India more than 1 million of Nepali women suffer from uterine prolapse and the majority of these are of reproductive age [4].
-And the main aim of study is to identify various obstetric etiologies and to evaluate the prevalence of uterine prolapse in Melmaruvathur Adhiparasakthi institute of Medical sciences and Research.
+India more than 1 million of Nepali women suffer from uterine prolapse and the majority of these are of reproductive age [4].
+And the main aim of study is to identify various obstetric etiologies and to evaluate the prevalence of uterine prolapse in SLIMS.